juju/juju-gui/docs/continuous-integration.rst

 -----------------------------
 While the tests are running and after they are complete the Jenkins control panel will show you the console output of the results.
-If there are failures in this list you will need to use the debug information outputted to track down the failure.
+If there are failures in this list you will need to use the debug information that was output to track down the failure.
+Look in particular for the links to the videos.

 If the failure is with a unit test it will be much faster to run those locally in the failing browser to determine the issue.
 Make sure that locally you start